basecamp/policies/privacy/index.md

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 You can view a history of the changes to our policies since early-2023 [on GitHub](https://github.com/sidenotehq/policies/commits/main).
 Whenever we make a significant change to our policies, we will refresh the date at the top of this page and take any other appropriate steps to notify users.

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at [privacy@sidenotehq.com](mailto:privacy@sidenotehq.com) and we’ll be happy to try to answer them!
+Please get in touch by emailing us at [{email_privacy}]({email_privacy}) and we’ll be happy to try to answer them!

 > Sidenote policies are [open source](https://github.com/sidenotehq/policies), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Adapted from the [Basecamp open-source policies](https://github.com/basecamp/policies) / [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)